My name is Chin chin. I am a mother of five children. I taught all of them how to read.

-Removing Mildew Stain
+Removing Mildew Stains

 Shake or brush off any sight of mildew outdoors.
 Then, apply heavy-duty liquid detergent on the darkest stains.
 Wash in hot water.
 If the stain remains, bleach as necessary.

-Removing Lead Pencil Stain
+Removing Lead Pencil Stains

 Use a pencil eraser to remove the stain without rubbing too hard.
 Then, wash with liquid detergent and rinse in warm water.